omodakakuwai/SBC7725/README.md

 ![](https://github.com/omodakakuwai/SBC7725/blob/main/images/SBC7725_WRT77P25.jpg)

-The SBC7725 was developed using a universal board and is planned to be developed using a printed circuit board.
+The SBC7725 is developed using a universal board and is planned to be developed using a printed circuit board.